Seeds & Seed Starting

 Posted by Val Thies and Jessie Jacobson on Feb 21st 2023

 Starting seeds indoors gives you a jump on the growing season and also the chance to grow whatever varieties you can get your hands on!
 It’s really easy.
-All you need is a few simple supplies, basic knowledge and seeds.
-Start small as build on your seed starting routine as you gain experience and confidence starting seeds indoors.
+All you need is a few simple supplies, basic knowledge, and seeds.
+Start small.
+Build on your seed starting routine as you gain experience and confidence starting seeds indoors.

 First, a Few Definitions:

 Organic—seeds grown without pesticides, herbicides, or synthetic fertilizers.

 Heirloom—seed varieties that are at least 50 years old.
 Each variety has its own unique story.
 You can collect and save these seeds to use for the next season.
 Heirlooms are never hybrid seeds.

 Open-pollinated—seeds that are produced from a random pollination by wind, birds, insects, or other natural ways.

 Hybrid seeds—controlled cross-pollination of two differing plant parents to create a new variety based on desirable characteristics such as yield, disease resistance, growth habit etc. If seeds are collected from mature plants, they may not produce the same plant.